rearc-data/fred-data-products/docs/AAA/product-description.md

 Starting with the `2005-02-16` release, the series reflects an increase in the universe of permit-issuing places from 19,000 to 20,000 places.

 ### Data Source
 This dataset is provided by the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/) Economic Data (FRED).

+The included dataset contains the following columns:

+`date, PERMIT`

+The `PERMIT` column represents thousands of units/houses authorized by building permits at the time of the corresponding `date`.

 ### More Information
 - Source: